 This journey, like most journey's can be filled with adventures but also with dangers like heart palpitations, strokes and thrombosis'.

-My Husband was on Warfarin and the side effects were carefully documented and laid out by our Doctors equipping us with the knowledge that they should never ever be taken lightly.
+My Husband was on Warfarin and the side effects were carefully documented and laid out by our Doctor's, thereby equipping us with the knowledge that they should never ever be taken lightly.

 One nutrient that can lessen the effectiveness of Warfarin is Vitamin K.